SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 .. note::

    Structurally, a port bypass is handled in a TCP Layer that is lower than the HTTP.
-   The reason for configuring a port bypass under a specific virtual host is that a subject to collect statistics is required.
+   The reason for configuring a port bypass under a specific virtual host is to use the virtual host as a subject when collecting a statistics.